procore/sift/README.md

 `scope_params` can also accept symbols that are keys in the `params` hash.
 The value will be fetched and passed on as an argument to the scope.

+### Accessing raw errors

+Though we have some plans to remove Rails as a dependency, currently you can access raw `ActiveModel::Errors` object by using `Sift#active_model_filter_errors`.
+We plan to remove this for Sift 2.0 release.

 ## Consumer Usage

 Filter: